CodersCampus/supportDocs/docs/CUSTOMIZING_YOUR_GIT_PROFILE.md

 -If you'd like to see mine as a reference you can find it [here](https://github.com/Kadillehay).

 - Again, like LinkedIn, have a nice profile picture, I used an AI generated headshot, you can find more info about that in the LinkedIn doc.
-//karen put in link to that
+[This](https://www.unite.ai/best-ai-headshot-generators/) is a list of AI sites that can do that for you.

 - You'll also see that I have a website connected to mine, not a necessity, but if you have a profile webiste, you can link it there.